sevenecks/lambda-moo-programming/tutorials/src/toaststunt-post-dillinger.md

 To prevent a maliciously- or incorrectly-written MOO program from running forever and monopolizing the server, limits are placed on the running time of every task.
 One limit is that no task is allowed to run longer than a certain number of seconds; command and server tasks get five seconds each while other tasks get only three seconds.
 This limit is, in practice, rarely reached.
 The reason is that there is also a limit on the number of operations a task may execute.

+//TODO: confirm this is the correct info for ToastCore

 The server counts down _ticks_ as any task executes.
 Roughly speaking, it counts one tick for every expression evaluation (other than variables and literals), one for every `if`, `fork` or `return` statement, and one for every iteration of a loop.
 If the count gets all the way down to zero, the task is immediately and unceremoniously aborted.
 By default, command and server tasks begin with an store of 30,000 ticks; this is enough for almost all normal uses.
 Forked, suspended, and reading tasks are allotted 15,000 ticks each.

 These limits on seconds and ticks may be changed from within the database, as can the behavior of the server after it aborts a task for running out; see the chapter on server assumptions about the database for details.